 The Economic Development Authority is to carry out economic and industrial development and redevelopment within the City.

-The Jordan Economic Development Authority (JEDA) meets on the third Tuesday of the month at 6:30 p.m.
-The latest Economic Development You can find Authority meeting minutes here.
+The Jordan Economic Development Authority (JEDA) meets on the third Tuesday of the month at 6:30 p.m. in the Jordan City Council Chambers at 116 1st Street East.
+You can find the latest Economic Development Authority meeting minutes here.

 Jordan Economic Development Authority (JEDA) Members:

 - Ron Jabs, Chair (term expires January 2024)

 - Ryan Dahnert, Vice-Chair (term expires January 2022)

 - Ray Sandey, Member (term expires January 2020)